 Why Has The Serve-Volley Game Died Out?- View: 9634 by Federico Coppini

 In previous decades, Roger Federer, Grigor Dimitrov and Milos Raonic would have serve-volleyed at The Championships especially with the sublime touch and movement which all three players possess in the forecourt.
 However although Wimbledon 2014 saw a little more net play than usual, with Federer in particular drawing from the expertise of coach Stefan Edberg in a bid to counter the big hitters capable of outslugging him from the baseline, serve-volley was still a surprise tactic rather than a defined game plan.

 So when and why did serve-volley become virtually extinct from the men’s game?
 Federer’s career began while some of the greatest serve-volleyers tennis has ever seen, were at the peak of their powers.
-Think Pete Sampras, Goran Ivanisevic, Pat Rafter and many more.

 Federer even had to adapt his game markedly.
 When he made his breakthrough at Wimbledon 2001, beating Pete Sampras over five sets, he serve-volleyed on first and second serves.
 By the time he won his second Wimbledon title in 2004, it was his lethal forehand rather than the crispness of his volleys which was setting him apart.